grafana/grafana/docs/sources/variables/global-variables.md

 The `$timeFilter` variable returns the currently selected time range as an expression.
 For example, the time range interval `Last 7 days` expression is `time > now() - 7d`.

-This is used in the WHERE clause for the InfluxDB data source.
+This is used in several places, including:
+* The WHERE clause for the InfluxDB data source.
 Grafana adds it automatically to InfluxDB queries when in Query Editor Mode.
 It has to be added manually in Text Editor Mode: `WHERE $timeFilter`.
+* Log Analytics queries in the Azure Monitor data source.
+* SQL queries in MySQL, Postgres, and MSSQL

-The `$__timeFilter` is used in the MySQL data source.
+* The `$__timeFilter` variable is used in the MySQL data source.